ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 4/W4 - Day 1 - Forms of Storage on Cloud, terminology, volumes, IOs.md

 You pay for a fixed amount of storage but this can be increased
 ## Elastic File System
+*File System* -> Method and structure an OS uses to organize, store, retrieve and manage data on a storage device.

 Can be mounted to multiple EC2 instances.